nils-mathieu/piscine-rust/module-01.md

 allowed dependencies:
     ftkit
 ```

-It's possible to create references that cannot ever be invalidated.
-For example, a static variable
-cannot ever go out of scope (and therefore invalidate the references that point to it).
-For this
-reason, Rust has a way to describe the "infinite" lifetime (which lives as long as static memory is
-around - which itself is roughly tied to the lifetime of the whole program).

 Create a **function** that returns a string associated to a given key.
 If the key is invalid, the
 function is allowed to panic.
 The valid keys are numbers between 0 and 4 (included).